With great excitement we announce the current pediatric neurosurgery fellow at Vanderbilt Children’s Hospital, Dr. Albert Isaacs.

 Structure of the Pediatric Neurosurgery Division and Fellowship Experience:

 - Pediatric Neurosurgery Service- there will be a single PGY3 resident (3 residents per year who rotate based on a trimester schedule), inpatient nurse practitioner, and outpatient physician assistant on the pediatric neurosurgery service with the fellow.
 Junior and senior resident coverage for additional operative or emergent patient management is available at all times.
-Throughout the year, the fellow and resident rotating on pediatric neurosurgery will spend dedicated time assigned to each attending surgeon in order to enhance their subspecialty learning.
-During these dedicated blocks, the trainee will spend operative, clinic, and educational time with the attending(s) assigned to the sub-service.
-Mentoring is not considered to be service-specific during this time and is available and expected throughout the year.
+Throughout the year, the fellow will administrate the clinical service, determining clinical assignments based on clinical and education needs of both the resident and fellow.

 - Operating Room- the hierarchy will be attending, fellow, and resident.
 The fellow will be expected to teach the resident techniques appropriate to their level of training under the supervision of the attending surgeon.
 In the operating room, the dedicated time noted above will not be restrictive in particular to index cases.
 The fellow will be able to operate with any attending at any time to ensure exposure to appropriate operative cases.